Portland supermarket employee gets hand stuck in meat tenderizer

 PORTLAND, Ore.
-(KOIN) — An employee at a local grocery store is being treated at OHSU after getting their hand stuck in a meat tenderizer on Thursday, according to Portland Fire & Rescue.
+(KOIN) — An employee at a local grocery store in Portland, Oregon, is being treated after getting their hand stuck in a meat tenderizer on Thursday, according to Portland Fire & Rescue.

 Officials say four fingers on the victim’s right hand were entrapped in the machine up to the second knuckle.